St. George Creek Sanitary Relief - Daisy Ln to Gravois Rd to New Hampshire Ave (12212)

 A number of residents have experienced building back-ups, mainly due to overcharged sewers that cannot handle the increased amount of flow experienced during rainfall.

-- Construction is estimated to begin January 2022.
+- Construction is estimated to begin Summer 2022.

 - MSD Project Clear will replace approximately 2,450 feet of sanitary pipe.

-- The pipe size will increase to 21-inches in diameter allowing a larger amount of wastewater to flow through the system.
+- The pipe size will increase to 8 to 21-inches in diameter allowing a larger amount of wastewater to flow through the system.

 - This project will remove 1 constructed overflow to prevent untreated wastewater from spilling into local waterways.